Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers

 which is implemented as \texttt{RZZGate} in IBM Qiskit.
 Since we have Clifford gate identities, we have the induced $R_{X_i X_j} (\theta)$ and $R_{Y_i Y_j} (\theta)$ gates as follows:

 where $H$ is the Hadarmard gate, $\sqrt{\sigma^x} = \frac{1}{2} { }$, and $R_z (\theta) = { }$.
 Hence, $U_i (\vec{\theta})$ in Eq.~\eqref{eq:hamiltonian_Pauli} is implemented as follows:

-and this implementation has six \texttt{CNOT} gates and thirteen circuit depths.
+and this implementation has six \texttt{CX} gates and thirteen circuit depths.
 This circuit is compressed and optimized by circuit identities as follows:

-and this circuit has three \texttt{CNOT} gates and seven depths.
-The induction of the circuit identity is described in detail in Appendix A in Ref. \cite{zhang2023optimal}.
-Since quantum gates have gate errors and two-qubit gates such as \texttt{CNOT} are noisier than single-qubit gates, reducing the number of \texttt{CNOT} gates as well as the circuit depths is essential to reduce the overall noise on NISQ computers.
+and this circuit has three \texttt{CX} gates and seven depths.
+The induction of the circuit identity is described in detail in Appendix A in Ref. \cite{zhang2024optimal}.
+Since quantum gates have gate errors and two-qubit gates such as \texttt{CX} are noisier than single-qubit gates, reducing the number of \texttt{CX} gates as well as the circuit depths is essential to reduce the overall noise on the quantum computers.
 Hence, we adopt the quantum circuit described in Eq.~\eqref{eq:circuit_XYZ} for the implementation of Eq.~\eqref{eq:evolution_XYZ}.